Otoniya J. Okot Bitek: Recognition

 In 2004, Okot Bitek's short story "Going Home" was an award winner in the 2004 Commonwealth Short Story Competition.
 It was featured on the British Broadcasting Corporation and Canadian Broadcasting Corporation.

 Her story "War No More" won first prize in a StopWar post-secondary essay competition in 2005.
 An essay in Iris Chang's The Rape of Nanking also won a special mention in 2006 and is included in an anthology of winning essays from that year.
 In 2007, Okot Bitek received a grant from the Canada Council, which has facilitated her to write more non-fiction work.

-Okot Bitek's 100 Days, is one of her most highly regarded bodies of work.
+Okot Bitek's 100 Days is one of her most highly regarded works.
 In 2017, it was the recipient of multiple awards, including the Glenna Luschei Prize for African Poetry, the INDIEFAB Book of the Year Awards (Poetry), AAUP Book, Jacket & Journal Show, Book (Poetry and Literature, Jackets & Covers), and was shortlisted for several more.
 John Keene, one of the judges for the 2017 Glenna Luschei award, wrote: "In 100 Days, poet Juliane Okot Bitek set out to memorialize the tragedy of the Rwandan genocide, but the witnessing force of these brief, incantatory poems ripples outward to figuratively encompass multiple histories of violence and brutality, including the terror her own family and countless others faced under Idi Amin’s regime in Uganda.
 The lyric beauty, intertextual depth, and metonymic power of Okot Bitek's poetry underscores the capacities of art and language to cast light into the darkest corners of our human experience, and bridge the gulfs that lie between us.

-Her poetry collection A Is for Acholi was shortlisted for the 2023 Pat Lowther Award.
+Her poetry collection A Is for Acholi was shortlisted for the 2023 Pat Lowther Award, and for the 2023 Jim Deva Prize for Writing that Provokes.

-Her novel We, the Kindling was longlisted for the 2025 Giller Prize, and shortlisted for the 2025 Atwood Gibson Writers' Trust Fiction Prize.
+Her novel We, the Kindling was longlisted for the 2025 Giller Prize, and shortlisted for the 2025 Atwood Gibson Writers' Trust Fiction Prize and the Trillium Book Award for English Prose.